ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport over HTTP/3 uses extended CONNECT in HTTP/3 as described in
 {{!RFC9220}}, which defines the SETTINGS_ENABLE_CONNECT_PROTOCOL setting.
-This document defines SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter for indicating the number of WebTransport sessions a connection supports.
+This document defines a SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter for indicating the number of WebTransport sessions a connection supports.
 The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.
 A server supporting